infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 2. Right-click the conflicted file
 3. Select _Git -> Resolve Conflicts..._
    - Conflicts window opens
-   - Note the title and column names in the window, clearly stating what is beinged merged
+   - Note the title and column names in the window, clearly stating what is being merged
 4. Select _Accept Theirs_ to accept the changes from the merging branch
    - Alternatively, select _Accept Yours_ to accept the changes from the current branch (the branch you are merging into)